Seafood

 🦞 Plan your order around what's actually in season: Our Seasonal Seafood Calendar shows month-by-month peak seasons for every Scottish species — scallops, langoustines, native oysters, razor clams and more.
 No sign-up required.

-Scotland catches some of the best seafood in the world, then ships 80% of it to France and Spain.
-The fact that you can't easily buy Scottish langoustines in a Scottish supermarket is absurd.
-These online delivery services exist because the supply chain is broken — and honestly, the seafood you'll get delivered from them is fresher than anything sitting on the Tesco fish counter.
-Order the gateway box (1kg langoustines from George Campbell's, spring, boiled three minutes, mayonnaise, a cold glass of Riesling) once and you'll understand why.
+Scotland catches some of the best seafood in the world, then ships around 80% of it to France and Spain.
+The fact that you can't easily buy Scottish langoustines in a Scottish supermarket is striking.
+These direct-delivery services exist precisely because the domestic supply chain sends so much of the catch abroad — ordering direct is often the most reliable way to get Scottish shellfish landed within a day or two onto your table at home.

 What it actually costs